The following is a guest blog post by Art Gross, Founder of HIPAA Secure Now!.

 Practices that communicate to patients how they are protecting their information, whether it’s provided by the front office staff, stated in a fact sheet or displayed on their websites, not only instills confidence and maintains their reputations, they actually differentiate themselves in the market place and attract new patients away from competitors.

 About Art Gross

 Art Gross co-founded Entegration, Inc. in 2000 and serves as President and CEO.
 As Entegration’s medical clients adopted EHR technology Gross recognized the need to help them protect patient data and comply with complex HIPAA security regulations.
-Leveraging his experience supporting medical practices, in-depth knowledge of HIPAA compliance and security, and IT technology, Gross started his second company HIPAA Secure Now! to focus on the unique IT requirements of medical practices.
+Leveraging his experience supporting medical practices, in-depth knowledge of HIPAA compliance and security, and IT technology, Gross started HIPAA Secure Now! to focus on the unique IT requirements of medical practices.
 Email Art at email@example.com.